 Still not sure?
 You can have a look at the difference between a tenant and a flatmate at Tenancy Services.

 know your rights and responsibilities for private boarders

 If you rent a room in the home of a friend or relative, you’re a private boarder.

 New Zealand’s tenancy laws don’t apply to private boarders, but you still have some important rights and responsibilities:

 - You need to pay your board on time each week.
 This usually covers your room, power and meals.
 If you get youth payment or young parent payment, your board will be paid for you as part of money management.

 - Your landlord may set house rules, and it’s important that you follow them.
 It’s a good idea to ask your landlord to write the rules down, so that you both know what to expect.

 - You must be safe in your home.
-It’s never OK for anyone you live with to be violent or abusive to you.
+It’s never okay for anyone you live with to be violent or abusive.
 If you are being abused at home, you can get free advice from the domestic abuse charity Shine.
-If you’re enrolled in youth service, talk to your coach about the help you can get.
+If you’re enrolled in Youth Service, talk to your coach about the help you can get.

 know your rights and responsibilities for boarding house tenants